-A Scottish whisky distillery has landed itself a huge £22.5 investment from Barclays.
+A Scottish whisky distillery has landed itself a huge £22.5 million investment from Barclays.
 The Kilchoman Distillery, based on the Isle of Islay in the Inner Hebrides, plans to use the new funding to boost expansion plans.

 The money will allow the independent distillery to invest in new production facilities and grow the brand globally.
 Notably, Kilchoman Distillery wants to substantially increase the production of its renowned single malt whisky collection.

 Whilst Kilchoman Distillery is one of nine distilleries on Islay, it is the island’s only farm distillery, and thus produces the island’s only Single Farm Origin Single Malt.
 Established by Anthony and Kathy Wills in 2005, the family business is now supported by the couple’s three sons, Geroge, James and Peter.
 Whilst the three sons manage the distillery’s sales and marketing activities, Anthony is still the Master Distiller and Kathy is head of the visitor centre.